 - Cries when positioned flat on their back

-Once you begin evaluating what your baby is eating, now it’s time to change up how your baby eats.
+Once you begin evaluating what your baby is eating, it’s time to change up how your baby eats to help prevent acid reflux in infants.

 - Offer smaller feedings more frequently.
 Avoid over-stuffing your baby, or allowing them to space out their feeding sessions, and binge when the time comes.
 When smaller amounts of milk are in the stomach, digestion is easier and quicker.